SK Archives Photo S-B7541

 - local history over time (for example, community events and the history of community associations/organizations), including changes in the social and professional dynamics within the community.

 Records from a number of municipalities have been preserved at the Archives in their original format or on microfilm.
 Although the collection contains records from all regions of the province, it is by no means comprehensive.
 For example, the cities of Saskatoon and Regina have each established their own archives program.
-Many types of records that the Saskatchewan Archives would have collected in the past are now permanently retained by municipalities (for example, tax and assessment rolls), in accordance with legislation.
+Many types of records that the Provincial Archives would have collected in the past are now permanently retained by municipalities (for example, tax and assessment rolls), in accordance with legislation.

 Municipal records in the Archives’ Collection include early assessment and tax rolls, municipal maps, as well as voters lists, budget information, improvement grants, feasibility studies, correspondence regarding ambulance and medical care, water quality/consumption reports, relief records, etc.